httpwg/http-extensions/draft-ietf-httpbis-binary-message.md

 For a known-length encoding, the length prefix on field sections and content is a variable-length encoding of an integer.
-This integer is the number of bytes in the field section or content.
+This integer is the number of bytes in the field section or content, not including the length field itself.

 Response messages that contain informational status codes result in a different structure; see {{informational}}.
 Note that while the Known-Length